drata-rv/manage-engine/SPEC_manageengine_drata_device_connection.md

 ---

-## 7. Open Items Requiring Compliance Team Input
+## 7. Items Requiring Input

 1. **Approved AV/EDR product name strings** for software matching.
 2. **Approved password manager product name strings** for software matching.
 3. **Maximum screen lock timeout threshold** (in seconds) that constitutes compliant.
 4. **Confirmation of CSV column headers** from a live ManageEngine export for both BitLocker and screen lock reports.
-5. **User email field confirmation**: Verify whether `ownerEmailID` or `agent_logged_on_users` reliably contains the user's organizational email address in the SmartComms deployment.
+5. **User email field confirmation**: Ensure `ownerEmailID` or `agent_logged_on_users` reliably contains the user's organizational email address in the SmartComms deployment.
 This is the field that maps the device to a Drata personnel record.